 Essential Tips for Building a Durable Walipini Greenhouse.
+In the 1990s, a philanthropic arm of the Mormon Church called the Benson Institute started an unusual project.
+Essential Tips for Building a Durable Walipini Greenhouse.
 SMART GREENHOUSE.
 This little beauty, is it a cold-frame, a hot-frame, or just a greenhouse … a subterranean greenhouse?

 Mais pour ceux qui préfèrent quelque chose d’un peu plus rustique, faire pousser de la nourriture à partir d’un trou dans le sol est une méthode de faible technologie facilement accessible.
 Un walipini, qui signifie « lieu de chaleur » en Amaraya, est une serre souterraine avec un revêtement transparent (généralement en plastique) qui conserve la chaleur en absorbant passivement la chaleur du soleil et en absorbant l’énergie thermique de la terre.
 Les fruits et légumes peuvent être cultivés toute l’année, ce qui est idéal pour les communautés qui vivent dans les endroits les plus froids qui ne peuvent pas faire pousser leurs fruits et légumes pendant certaines périodes de l’année.

 Ce mode de culture n’est pas vraiment nouveau.
 L’institut a publié un manuel de bricolage sur la façon de construire une telle structure.
 Easy To Build Underground Greenhouse.
 The underground greenhouse (or pit greenhouse) is mostly buried into the ground because the soil helps keep the temperature constant, somewhere around 16 degrees, when placed at one-meter-deep, even if outside the thermometer shows a temperature below freezing-point.